Change the data source for a workbook, data model, or element

 Considerations

-- When swapping the source of a data model, consider the potential to create breaking changes in documents that use that data model as a source.
-For example, swapping the source of a table in a data model might change the available columns, column names, or data types, causing errors in downstream columns.
+- When changing the source of a data model, consider the potential to create breaking changes in documents that use that data model as a source.
+For example, changing the source of a table in a data model might change the available columns, column names, or data types, causing errors in downstream columns.
 For more information on preventing breaking changes when updating a data model, see Map changed columns in a data model.

-Swap the data source for a workbook or data model
+Change the data source for a workbook or data model

 -